k8ssandra/k8ssandra/docs/content/en/tasks/connect/ingress/kind-deployment/_index.md

 description: "Deploy Apache Cassandra® on Kubernetes in a local Kind cluster with Traefik ingress installed and configured."
 ---

-When configuring Kind to use Traefik additional configuration options are required.
+When configuring Kind to use Traefik, additional configuration options are required.
 The following guide walks through standing up a Kind k8s cluster with Traefik configured for ingress on ports other than the standard `80` and `443`.

 ## 1. Create a Kind configuration file
 Kind supports an optional configuration file for configuring specific behaviors of the Docker container which runs the Kubelet process.
 Here we are adding port forwarding rules for the following ports: